Hoodini231/tictactoes/README.md

 - **Database**: [MongoDB](https://www.mongodb.com/) - to manage game data, user accounts, and game history.
 - **Deployment**: Leveraged Vercel to host front-end serverless deployment and Render for backend web service deployment.

 ---
+## Assumptions
+- Users won't spam squares and produce a long audio queue for indicating which square is in focus.
+- Users who rely on keyboard naviability are familiar with it.
+- Trivial implmentation of user authentication and sign up where password strength and valid emails are not checked.
+- User will not be active on the same account on two instances or more at the same time.
+---

 ## Features